codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.

 * When you train such a model over billions of tokens over a large dataset containing web articles and so forth, what you get is a very potent representation of each word in the vocabulary in the form of a vector.
 These vectors can be 300 dimensions long, i.e. each word is represented by 300 real numbers.

+* Pre-trained word embedding is an example of **Transfer Learning**.
+The main idea behind it is to **use public embeddings that are already trained on large datasets**.
+Specifically, instead of initializing our neural network weights randomly, we will set these pre trained embeddings as initialization weights.
+This trick helps to accelerate training and boost the performance of NLP models.

 * Word2vec can utilize either of two model architectures to produce a distributed representation of words: